BigDataIA-Fall2023-Team8/Assignment_01/README.md

 Intallation/Guide on how to run Part A:

 Step 1:
-- Once the github repo has been cloned, we need to go to the following file Assignment_01 > PartA > main.py
+- Once the github repo has been cloned, we need to go to the following file Assignment_01 > PartA > main.py using any IDE (preferably VSCODE)
 - Open the integrated terminal for the same
 - Create the required virtual environment by writing > python -m venv .ocrenv
 - Activate the Virtual Environment > source .ocrenv/bin/activate